-The Online Neurosurgery MSc is designed for healthcare professionals in the UK and overseas who want to specialise in Neurosurgery and develop both theoretical knowledge and research skills.
+The master's in neurosurgery is designed for healthcare professionals in the UK and overseas who want to specialise in Neurosurgery and develop both theoretical knowledge and research skills.

-Neurosurgery is a competitive and demanding speciality, requiring a broad knowledge of anatomy, neurology and physiology, in addition to critical appraisal and research skills.
+Entry into a master's in neurosurgery is highly competitive.
+Neurosurgery is a demanding speciality, requiring a broad knowledge of anatomy, neurology and physiology, in addition to critical appraisal and research skills.
 Neurosurgical trainees and specialist CNS nurses require specialist qualifications to progress their careers in neurosurgery.

-On completion of this Neurosurgery MSc programme students will be able to:
+On completion of this neurosurgery online course students will be able to:

 - Critically appraise current developments and guidance in neurosurgery.